 "Every reader finds himself.
 The writer's work is merely a kind of optical instrument that makes it possible for the reader to discern what, without this book, he would perhaps never have seen in himself." - Marcel Proust

 Today's video features a reading from Swann's Way, the first volume of Marcel Proust's classic novel, Remembrance Of Things Past.
-Note: You'll have to crank up your PC speaker's volume for this one.
 Enjoy!